beingmerry/phase-2-project/README.md

 Posted 2022-12-04 17:56 ET

 👋 Hi Guy!
-Thought it might be fun to leave notes and tasks in the readme.md, maybe not the most efficient, but a good starting place for introducing ourselves and working in the same repo I think...
-I'm looking at using the discussion feature also in GitHub but we should just chat tomorrow am about how we want to communicate.
+I thought it might be fun to leave notes and tasks in the readme.md, maybe not the most efficient, but a good starting place for introducing ourselves and working in the same repo I think...
+I'm looking at using the discussion feature also in GitHub but we should just chat tomorrow about how we want to communicate.

 ![Ben Merryman and Jamie Prouse in Portugal](https://github.com/beingmerry/ben-merryman/blob/main/images/1_BenAndJamie_Portugal_2022.png)